Mansfield High School (Mansfield, Texas)

 Mansfield High School is a public secondary school located at 3001 East Broad Street in Mansfield, Texas.
 Part of the Mansfield Independent School District, the school serves a portion of Mansfield.
 As of 2018, the school had 2,688 students.
 Mansfield High School is known for their baseball and golf sports programs.
-As well as being the last school district in the country to desegregate, and only doing so when the national guard was brought to escort the first 3 African American students into the building.
+It is noted for its resistance to desegregation in a 1956 incident.

 Academics

 Mansfield High School has a notable academic presence, as it is the highest performing High School in Mansfield, with a 96% graduation rate as well as having 83% Proficiency in Reading and 85% Proficiency in Mathematics.
 Mansfield offers 24 AP Courses, ranging from Human Geography to Calculus BC.
 The average AP Enrollment is 40% and the average Pass Rate is 46%.

 Feeder patterns

 The following elementary schools feed into Mansfield High School: